Stemt/hm.h/README.md

 # hm.h

 This single header library seeks to provide a very simple, quick and easy to use hashmap implementation.
+This library does not aim to be the fastest nor most memory efficient hashmap implementation.
+It rather aims to be as easy to use and minimalist as possible, while ramaining useful to more advanced users.

 ## Usage